trevormorgan/git-katas/master-based-workflow/README.md

-# Master based workflow
+# main based workflow

-In this kata we will practice the workflow commonly known as "master based workflow".
+In this kata we will practice the workflow commonly known as "main based workflow".
 It is sometimes called Centralized workflow or simplified workflow.
-Collaboration works by pushing to and pulling from the master branch.
+Collaboration works by pushing to and pulling from the main branch.
 This workflow is good for simple projects, or solo projects.

 We will work with a fake remote repository, that serves as a standin for one hosted by a service like GitHub or Bitbucket.